curvenote/notebooks-in-publishing/docs/02-notebooks-as-jats.md

 ### Referencing an Executable Output

-The main `article` can reference executable content pointing to the output where the figure, table, or output came from.
+The main `article` can reference executable content pointing to the notebook code cell where the figure, table, or output came from.
 In many markup languages is possible using an `embed`, `import`, `include` or `glue` syntax.
-For computational outputs, there must be `xref` elements contained in a `<supplementary-material specific-use="notebook">` to point to `notebook`, the `notebook-code` and the specific `notebook-output` used.
+For computational outputs, there must be `xref` elements contained in a `<supplementary-material specific-use="notebook">` to point to `notebook` and the `notebook-code` used.
+Cross-references to the individual outputs are not necessary, as there may be multiple outputs and they can be inferred from the content of the `notebook-code` cell.
 The `<supplementary-material />` should be in a paragraph in the caption of a figure or table and include references to the specific outputs that are used (which can be hidden `xref` elements).
 At this time, `xref`'s to notebook contents are `ref-type="custom"`, with the appropriate `custom-type` that matches the `article-type="notebook"` or `sec-type` (for code and outputs).

 The same `media` or `graphic` or `table` elements can be used as normal JATS, and point to the same output data.